Lucy Bronze: Great Britain

 Bronze was approached ahead of the 2012 Summer Olympics and told that she was on the longlist for selection to the Great Britain women's Olympic football team; at this point she still had not been called up to the senior England team and was pleased she was being considered.
 She noted that this is when she first learnt that football is played at the Olympic Games.
 She was not picked for the final team, and GB did not send football teams to the 2016 Games.
-She represented Great Britain at the 2020 Summer Olympics, held in 2021.
+Bronze represented Great Britain at the 2020 Summer Olympics, held in 2021.
 Playing in all four games, she helped create many of Team GB's goals, providing for club teammate Ellen White from the right wing.